 Population and Sample

 This study focuses on elderly and special needs patients at risk of falls and injuries.
 That population is large, with some estimates claiming over three million hospitalized accidents annually in the US alone (Centers for Disease Control and Prevention, 2020).
 These persons can fall due to "risk factors that are both intrinsic (physical and psychological) and extrinsic (related to environmental safety)(Lytra et al., 2022).”
 For example, a fall could be the byproduct of weight, mobility impairments, cognitive load, medications, lighting, floor sleekness, and tiredness, among other reasons.
-The software can generate each discrete combination of these situations, which in the case of this research, equals the study population.
+The software can generate each discrete combination of these situations, which, in this research, equals the study population.

-It would be impractical to test a nearly unlimited combination of patient characteristics and fall risks.
+Testing a nearly unlimited combination of patient characteristics and fall risks would be impractical.
 Instead, a sampling procedure that combines MoCAP sequences with different physical properties in a noisy simulated world is required.
 The most common place for patients to fall is the bedroom or bathroom (65% and 20% of total falls, respectively)(Aihara et al., 2021).
 Therefore, the sampling will consider everyday actions within these environments, like getting into bed, bathing, and dressing.

 For the study to succeed, it needs sufficient power to measure the effect in question.
 Several parameters control the power of an experiment, such as relaxing the confidence interval, using parametric statistics, converting to a one-tail model, increasing the samples, or adjusting the sensitivity (Donovan, 2016).
 Effect size measures the strength of a phenomenon (Donovan, 2016).
-Calculating the difference between the two distributions is relatively straightforward and can be determined ahead of time.
+Calculating the difference between the two distributions is relatively straightforward and can be determined beforehand.
 The study uses an iterative sequential sampling policy instead of a fixed size upfront (García-Pérez, 2012).
 In this situation, that would mean first choosing two similar virtual agent populations (e.g., age of 50 and 200LB weight) and comparing noise level and HAR prediction accuracy as independent variables.
 The study’s design has the flexibility to simulate sufficient combinations for an appropriate sample size.

 This study assumes a target effect size of 0.3.
 G*Power version 3.1.9.7 projects that t-tests of the “difference between two independent means (two groups)” for a one-tail model will need 111 simulation runs to measure a 0.95 power with 95% confidence.
 Since the available MoCAP sequences and simulator configuration options are virtually unlimited, there should be sufficient coverage of the problem space.
 Therefore, a high probability exists that adequate data production can occur to represent the phenomenon realistically.